CausalAILab/Causal-Gymnasium/README.md

 - *Exogenous variables* sampled through `sample_u()`.
 These latents inject stochasticity into the system (wind gusts, random friction, etc.) and are the levers behind counterfactual reasoning.
 - *Graph structure* returned by `get_graph`, capturing how the variables causally influence one another.
 The graph is more than documentation.
 It grounds the rules that make interventions and counterfactuals well-defined.

-From an RL researcher’s perspective, an SCM decomposes the usual Markovian transition `p(s', r | s, a)` in an MDP into a set of assignments that reveal which randomness is policy-dependent and which comes from the environment (Note that we also support general decision making problems that are NOT MDPs!).
+From an RL researcher’s perspective, an SCM decomposes the usual Markovian transition $p(s', r | s, a)$ in an MDP into a set of assignments that reveal which randomness is policy-dependent and which comes from the environment (Note that we also support general decision making problems that are NOT MDPs!).
 By utlizing the SCM-PCH construction, CausalGym expands RL learning modalities to all three levels of PCH: collecting purely observational data, actively perturbing the system, and querying counterfactuals.

 **Interface - Pearl’s Causal Hierarchy (PCH)** – The companion `PCH` wrapper is the control panel for navigating the three interaction modalities with an SCM:
 - *Level 1 – Observing (`see`)*: The environment evolves under its built-in behaviour policy.
 Calling `see()` corresponds to passively logging trajectories; the info dict records the “natural action” that was taken.